Badgerati/Pode/docs/Tutorials/Authentication/Overview.md

 ## Usage

-### Types/Parsers
+### Schemes

-The [`New-PodeAuthScheme`](../../../Functions/Authentication/New-PodeAuthScheme) function allows you to create and configure authentication types/parsers, or you can create your own Custom authentication types.
-These types can then be used on the [`Add-PodeAuth`](../../../Functions/Authentication/Add-PodeAuth) function.
+The [`New-PodeAuthScheme`](../../../Functions/Authentication/New-PodeAuthScheme) function allows you to create and configure authentication schemes, or you can create your own Custom authentication schemes.
+These schemes can then be used on the [`Add-PodeAuth`](../../../Functions/Authentication/Add-PodeAuth) function.
 There job is to parse the request for any user credentials, or other information, that is required for a user to be authenticated.

-An example of creating some authentication types is as follows:
+An example of creating some authentication schemes is as follows:

 ```powershell
 Start-PodeServer {